honeybadger26/otree_rule-following-as-signal/README.md

 	- Replace "How many experiments question" with "How many experiments in MonLEE question", same as groupreputation3 project
 	- Remove "Did you receive all information about this experiment during the experiment?" question
 	- Remove "Do you believe you interacted with real humans?" question
+	- Gender question -- code it the same way as in groupreputation3 project
 - Debriefing
 	- Toby has uploaded some edits to Debriefing.html
 	- Debriefing2.html is redundant and can be deleted?